A Survey on 3D Egocentric Human Pose Estimation: Datasets

 \textbf{\textit{xr-EgoPose}} \cite{xregopose} provides an extensive collection of 383,000 frames featuring individuals showcasing a rich diversity of skin tones, body shapes, clothing styles, set with various backgrounds and lighting scenarios.
 Scenes are randomly generated from mocap data, featuring realistic body types like skinny short to full tall versions and skin tones from white to black.
-The dataset offers high resolution 8-bit images at 30 fps, accompanied by metadata on 3D joint positions, character height, and more.
 Prioritizing photorealism, the synthetic dataset is created through Maya animation with mocap data and V-Ray's physically based rendering setup.

-In \textbf{\textit{EgoGlass}} \cite{egoglass}, the authors introduced a new dataset for egocentric human pose estimation captured using their \textit{EgoGlass}, a wearable device resembling eyeglasses.
-The dataset is obtained through a capture system comprising the EgoGlass helmet for egocentric views and six external cameras for outside-in motion capture.
-The EgoGlass frame incorporates lightweight Raspberry Pi spy cameras to address visibility limitations posed by the user's nose or cheek.
-The authors used an outside-in motion capture setup with six cameras and employ the OpenPose \cite{ref02} method for third-person view human pose estimation.
-The ground truth 3D pose is then projected onto the coordinate system of each body cam mounted on the eyeglass frame.

-\textbf{\textit{EgoBody}} \cite{egobody} presents an unique large-scale egocentric dataset capturing 2-person interactions using a Microsoft HoloLens2 headset.
-Unlike previous datasets, it provided synchronized multi-modal data, including RGB, depth, head, hand, and eye gaze tracking.
-With 125 sequences from 36 subjects in 15 scenes, it offered accurate 3D human shape, pose, and motion ground-truth.
-The dataset aims to explore the relationships between human attention, interactions, and motions, overcoming limitations of prior datasets and advancing sociological and human-computer interaction research.
+\textbf{\textit{EgoBody}} \cite{egobody} captures 2-person interactions using a Microsoft HoloLens2 headset.
+It provides synchronized multi-modal data, including RGB, depth, head, hand, and eye gaze tracking.
+With 125 sequences from 36 subjects in 15 scenes, it offers accurate 3D human shape, pose, and motion ground-truth.
+The dataset aims to explore the relationships between human attention, interactions, and motions, overcoming limitations of prior datasets, and advancing sociological and human-computer interaction research.

-The \textbf{\textit{EgoPW}} \cite{egopw} dataset, a groundbreaking contribution, is the first in-the-wild human performance dataset captured by synchronized egocentric and external cameras.
-It features 10 actors, 20 clothing styles, and 20 actions from 318,000 frames organized into 97 sequences.
-The dataset introduced 3D poses as pseudo labels, enhancing its significance for in-the-wild 3D pose estimation research.
+The \textbf{\textit{EgoPW}} \cite{egopw} dataset is the first in-the-wild human performance dataset captured by synchronized egocentric and external cameras.
+It features 10 actors, 20 clothing styles, and 20 actions from 318,000 frames organized into 97 sequences, along with the 3D poses as pseudo labels.